 The agency demonstrates to stakeholders how their input was used to inform and affect transportation planning decisions.

 1 point.
-Implement Investments that Support Community Vision and Goals
+Implement Investments that Support Vision and Goals

-The agency is implementing transportation investments that support the community's vision and goals and help achieve sustainability outcomes.
+The agency is implementing transportation investments that support statewide vision and goals and help achieve sustainability outcomes.

 2 points.
 Include Performance Measures for Effectiveness of Public Involvement